 Use a new credit card to improve your credit score

-If your goal is to get a new credit card to help rebuild your credit, you need to know and understand how your credit score is determined in the first place.
+If your goal in 2023 is to get a new credit card to help rebuild your credit, you need to know and understand how your credit score is determined in the first place.
 Let’s take a closer look at the five factors that make up your FICO credit score:

 - Payment History: 35%